Elanco Animal Health (NYSE:ELAN) Updates FY 2022 Earnings Guidance

 Elanco Animal Health (NYSE:ELAN – Get Rating) issued an update on its FY 2022 earnings guidance on Thursday morning.
 The company provided earnings per share guidance of $1.180-$1.240 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $1.220.
 The company issued revenue guidance of $4.75 billion-$4.80 billion, compared to the consensus revenue estimate of $4.86 billion.Elanco Animal Health also updated its Q1 2022 guidance to $0.330-$0.380 EPS.

-Elanco Animal Health (NYSE:ELAN – Get Rating) last posted its earnings results on Wednesday, February 23rd.
-The company reported $0.21 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.17 by $0.04.
+Elanco Animal Health (NYSE:ELAN – Get Rating) last posted its quarterly earnings data on Wednesday, February 23rd.
+The company reported $0.21 EPS for the quarter, beating the consensus estimate of $0.17 by $0.04.
+The business had revenue of $1.11 billion for the quarter, compared to the consensus estimate of $1.10 billion.
 Elanco Animal Health had a positive return on equity of 6.59% and a negative net margin of 9.91%.
-The company had revenue of $1.11 billion for the quarter, compared to analyst estimates of $1.10 billion.
-During the same quarter in the previous year, the firm earned $0.12 earnings per share.
-The firm’s quarterly revenue was down 2.3% compared to the same quarter last year.
-As a group, equities analysts expect that Elanco Animal Health will post 1.21 EPS for the current year.
+Elanco Animal Health’s revenue for the quarter was down 2.3% on a year-over-year basis.
+During the same quarter in the prior year, the business earned $0.12 earnings per share.
+As a group, equities research analysts anticipate that Elanco Animal Health will post 1.21 EPS for the current fiscal year.

 Several large investors have recently made changes to their positions in the company.
-Integrated Wealth Concepts LLC grew its position in Elanco Animal Health by 4.1% during the fourth quarter.
-Integrated Wealth Concepts LLC now owns 11,453 shares of the company’s stock valued at $325,000 after acquiring an additional 455 shares during the period.
-MML Investors Services LLC lifted its stake in shares of Elanco Animal Health by 6.7% in the fourth quarter.
-MML Investors Services LLC now owns 15,449 shares of the company’s stock worth $438,000 after acquiring an additional 974 shares in the last quarter.
-Vident Investment Advisory LLC lifted its stake in shares of Elanco Animal Health by 5.6% in the fourth quarter.
-Vident Investment Advisory LLC now owns 18,793 shares of the company’s stock worth $534,000 after acquiring an additional 997 shares in the last quarter.
-Mackenzie Financial Corp increased its holdings in Elanco Animal Health by 18.8% in the fourth quarter.
-Mackenzie Financial Corp now owns 39,328 shares of the company’s stock valued at $1,116,000 after buying an additional 6,225 shares during the last quarter.
-Finally, California State Teachers Retirement System increased its holdings in Elanco Animal Health by 0.9% in the fourth quarter.
-California State Teachers Retirement System now owns 768,236 shares of the company’s stock valued at $21,803,000 after buying an additional 6,567 shares during the last quarter.
-97.90% of the stock is owned by institutional investors and hedge funds.
+Integrated Wealth Concepts LLC grew its stake in shares of Elanco Animal Health by 4.1% during the fourth quarter.
+Integrated Wealth Concepts LLC now owns 11,453 shares of the company’s stock valued at $325,000 after buying an additional 455 shares during the last quarter.
+MML Investors Services LLC grew its stake in shares of Elanco Animal Health by 6.7% during the fourth quarter.
+MML Investors Services LLC now owns 15,449 shares of the company’s stock valued at $438,000 after buying an additional 974 shares during the last quarter.
+Vident Investment Advisory LLC grew its stake in shares of Elanco Animal Health by 5.6% during the fourth quarter.
+Vident Investment Advisory LLC now owns 18,793 shares of the company’s stock valued at $534,000 after buying an additional 997 shares during the last quarter.
+Mackenzie Financial Corp boosted its holdings in shares of Elanco Animal Health by 18.8% during the fourth quarter.
+Mackenzie Financial Corp now owns 39,328 shares of the company’s stock worth $1,116,000 after purchasing an additional 6,225 shares during the period.
+Finally, California State Teachers Retirement System boosted its holdings in shares of Elanco Animal Health by 0.9% during the fourth quarter.
+California State Teachers Retirement System now owns 768,236 shares of the company’s stock worth $21,803,000 after purchasing an additional 6,567 shares during the period.
+97.90% of the stock is currently owned by hedge funds and other institutional investors.

 Elanco Animal Health, Inc engages in the innovation, development, manufacture and market products for companion and food animals.
 It offers products through the following four categories: Companion Animal Disease Prevention, Companion Animal Therapeutics, Food Animal Future Protein & Health, and Food Animal Ruminants & Swine.